 The Longhouse Education and Cultural Center is Evergreen's center for community gatherings.
 Built in the Native American tradition, the Longhouse is exceptional for large yet intimate gatherings.
 The Cedar Room and Welcome Hall are wonderful spaces to hold conference registration, receptions, and banquets.
-The collapsible walls of the North Wing provide maximum versatility to the space, offering four classrooms for 50 people, banquet space for 250 or theater space for up to 450.
+The collapsible walls of the North Wing provide maximum versatility to the space, offering two classrooms for 100 people each, banquet space for 150 or theater space for up to 250.
 The indoor fire pits and revolving Native art exhibits add to the unique ambiance of the venue.

 We are proud to present our newly constructed Seminar II building.
 It is comprised of 5 pods designed to maximize space and energy efficiency.
 Each room strikes a perfect balance between technology and nature by offering integrated A/V equipment for the most advanced applications alongside the latest in "green" technology.
 Seminar II is home to 30 person classrooms, 75 seat tiered lecture halls, and 80 person workshop rooms, all with large windows that let in plenty of natural light, furniture made from recycled materials, and decorated with recycled hardwood panels and floors.